rse/vdon-call/README.md

-  view, i.e., Google Chrome accessing the URL `https://caller.studio/#/example/example/D1` where the production crew can send messages to the callers, adjust the parameters of the callers, etc.
+  view, i.e., Google Chrome accessing the URL `https://caller.studio/#/example/example/D1` where the production crew can send messages to the callers, adjust the parameters of the callers, etc. The director view intentionally has all incoming video/audio feeds disabled and also does not send an own outgoing video/audio feed to not cause any additional network traffic on the callers.

   ![](shot-5-director.png)